Buildings

 The limestone main building was designed by Superintendent E.F.
 Crocker and constructed by the Buildings & Grounds Department in 1906.
 A second story and entry were added in 1926.

-Engineering Structural Testing & Student Project Facility
+Structural Testing & Student Project Facility

-Engineering Structural Testing & Student Project Facility
+Structural Testing & Student Project Facility

-The Engineering Structural Testing & Student Project Facility is a home for research to create better construction practices for the future
+The Structural Testing & Student Project Facility is a home for research to create better construction practices for the future

 Buildings